lynxdevv/Ecocord/README.md

 # ECOCORD

-A very simple bot with an economy system using the Discord.js API made by Androz.
+A very simple bot with an economy system using the Discord.js API.
 [Join the support server](https://dsc.gg/lynxdev).

 This bot is made for beginners in nodejs, it is possible to make a more advanced and better optimized bot with a commands folder for example.
 Feel free to contribute to the project!